 I am absolutely infatuated with fish tacos.
 Whenever I see them on a menu, I can’t resist ordering them.
 However, with restaurant visits curtailed this summer, I decided it was time to try making them at home, and I am so glad I did.
 This method produces crispy, flavourful fish without deep frying and you can customize the toppings any way you like.
+If you prefer, you can also cook the fish in an air fryer (just be sure to shorten the cooking time).
 Note that you can also use lactose or dairy-free yogurt to make the spicy sauce and gluten-free breadcrumbs to make the fish plus gluten-free tortillas for the tacos.

 For the spicy sauce:

 - 1 cup (250 mL) plain yogurt, sour cream or mayo (or a combination)

 - 1 teaspoon (5 mL) chipotle chile powder (or more, to taste)

 - 1/2 teaspoon (2.5 mL) each sea salt and freshly ground black pepper

 - 2 tablespoons (30 ml) freshly-squeezed lime juice

 - 2 cups (500 mL) finely shredded cabbage or broccoli stems (or a combination)